-Yarkon Springs, Yarkon National Park – Visitors Guide
+Yarkon National Park – Yarkon Springs Compound – Visitors Guide

-Yarkon Springs in Yarkon National Park is good for a picnic, hiking along the Yarkon River, and staying at the campground.
+Yarkon Springs in Yarkon National Park is good for a picnic, hiking along the Yarkon River, or staying at the campground.

-Note: in this post, you can find information about Yarkon Springs.
+Note: This article contains information about Yarkon Springs.
 If you are interested in the other Yarkon National Park compound, check out Tel Afek (Antipatris).

 Map